Alonso-del-Arte/algebraic-integer-calculator/Basics.md

 # The Basics of Algebraic Number Theory

+In this document, I will try to explain the mathematical concepts involved in this project as simply as I can.
+I'm not aiming for mathematical rigor.

 ## The concept of algebraic integers

 When we just refer to **integers**, we're referring to the numbers that are